 - Assist HCLS Children’s Instructors by preparing materials for classes.

-Summer Reading Volunteer applications are accepted online from March 1 through June 15.
-Applicants will be contacted and scheduled for an orientation at the location of their first choice.
+Summer Reading Volunteer applications are accepted online from March 2 through June 1.
+Applicants will be contacted and scheduled for an orientation in late May early June at the location of their first choice.
 Submitting an application does not guarantee you will be selected as there are limited openings.

 - Enjoy working with children.